BrycensRanch/SnapX/README.md

 ## Building from Source

 Only do this if you're a developer, the solution _does_ build, but, you should have a backup of all your ShareX/SnapX data.
-The migration from Newtonsoft.Json to System.Text.Json is not done yet.
-I've personally experienced cases of configuration corruption (ie the configuration turning into an empty object) Any help with the migration is greatly appreciated.
+I do infact mean it when I say the project isn't ready for use.

 ```bash
 git clone https://github.com/BrycensRanch/SnapX